adipixel/todo-app/README.md

 # Todo Application

 This is a pre-built Todo application using BackboneJS, UnderscoreJS, and jQuery.
-I understood the code and modified it to add new functionalities and new features to the existing code.
+I understood the MV* structure of the code and modified it to add new functionalities and new features to the existing code.

 #### Functionalites added
 - Edit todo item